Dutch States Navy: Seventeenth century

-In the early 17th century, the States fleet was reinforced with armed merchant ships.
-The introduction of the line tactics but made agility, sailing capacity, speed and uniformity of the vessels increasingly important.
-In 1653 the States-General at the initiative of Grand Pensionary Johan de Witt to the construction of sixty ships.
-The Seven Provinces was one of these ships were built for the war with England.
+In the early 17th century, the States fleet was reinforced with armed merchant ships, reflecting the Republic’s reliance on commercial resources for naval warfare.
+The introduction of line tactics made agility, uniform sailing capacity, speed, and standardization of vessels increasingly important.
+In 1653, the States-General, on the initiative of Johan de Witt, ordered the construction of sixty ships, built for the war with England.

-Johan de Witt, the councilor pensionary of Holland and leading statesman of the Republic, worked closely with Michiel de Ruyter, who was in command on behalf of the States General of the fleet, and the Amsterdam merchant and member of the Admiralty College David Wildt, who had to provide the money.
+D Witt, the councilor pensionary of Holland and leading statesman of the Republic, coordinated closely with Michiel de Ruyter, who commanded the fleet on behalf of the States-General, and the Amsterdam merchant and member of the Admiralty College David Wildt, who was responsible for financing the construction.